 1. Each cleft is unique, the 3 common differentials are grade, moisture content and density.

-The weight is a crucial part in the selection process so each cleft is weighted and the appropriate cleft is selected based on the customer’s requirement.
+The weight is a crucial part in the selection process so each cleft is weighed and the appropriate cleft is selected based on the customers' requirement.
 For example, a raw cleft may weigh 5lb and be G1+ however to achieve a 2lb 8oz finish with a full profile is not possible due to the weight of the cleft.

 3. The blade and handle is handcrafted to your preferred shape, ensuring we achieve the desired weight, balance and pick up.

 4. Your Cricket Bat is buffed and polished resulting in a silky smooth finish.
-The handle is binded using a four ply cotton yard and gripped, a toe guard applied if requested.
+The handle is bound using a four ply cotton yarn and gripped, a toe guard applied if requested.

 5. Every bat receives a final quality assurance check to ensure that it has been finished to the high possible standard.